 RESTORATION OF THE STATION

 The Society received a conditions assessment grant from the Preservation Trust of Vermont.
-The conditions assessment report estimates the rehabilitation costs for the Depot building to total approximately $50,650. (click on conditions assessment for the complete report).
+The conditions assessment report estimated the restoration costs for the Depot building to total approximately $50,650. (click on conditions assessment for the complete report).
 A second conditions assessment was completed for the Water Tank House with those costs estimated at $44,700 (including contingency amounts).

-The Historical Society has launched a fundraising campaign with a goal of raising $170,000 in donations and grants over the next three years to offset the purchase of the Station property, its restoration costs, site work and exhibits.
+The Historical Society launched a fundraising campaign with a goal of raising $170,000 in donations and grants over to offset the purchase of the Station property, its restoration costs, site work and exhibits.
 To date, the Historical Society has raised $150,000 towards its fundraising goal, thanks to generous donors and grant funding.
-Restoration work began on schedule in the Spring, 2015 and work is expected to be completed in 2017.
+Restoration work began on schedule in the Spring, 2015 and work is expected to be completed in 2018.

 - For more information on how you can help with the restoration of Newfane Station, please download our West River Railroad Station Museum brochure.